thingsboard/thingsboard.github.io/_includes/docs/reference/http-api.md

 {: .copy-code}
 {% endif %}
 {% if docsPrefix == "paas/" %}
 - Subscribe to RPC commands from the server using the command below.
-Don't forget replace <code>$ACCESS_TOKEN</code> with your device's access token:
+Don't forget to replace <code>$ACCESS_TOKEN</code> with your device's access token:

 ```shell
 curl -v -X GET https://thingsboard.cloud/api/v1/$ACCESS_TOKEN/rpc?timeout=20000